yaoyao96/BinaryExpressionTree/README.md

 ## How to compile
 - Install Visual Studio and .Net Framework > 4.8.
 - Open sln file under directory "FourOperations" in Visual Studio.
-- Click "Run" on the top panel to compile and run the project.
+- Click "Run"/"Start" on the top panel to compile and run the project.

 ## Run Unit Test